 Tell us a little about yourself…

 I grew up on a dairy farm in country Victoria, then spent a gap year in France before studying commerce at uni in Melbourne.
 My first ‘real’ job was at Accenture as a graduate where I stayed for five years before moving to Sydney and taking a senior marketing role at CBA.
 After six years in Sydney, it was time to move back home to Melbourne where I continued my career in banking at NAB.
 This is also where I met my business partner, Jodi, as we were in the same marketing team.
 I then left NAB to join the team at realestate.com.au, again in a senior marketing role.
 Compared to banking, I loved the dynamic nature of working at realestate.com.au and met some pretty amazing people—it really has an incredible culture.

-I’ve always been really passionate about helping and connecting people throughout my life.
+I’ve always been extremely passionate about helping and connecting people throughout my life.
 When I was leading a team, the part I enjoyed the most was seeing people grow and achieve things that they never thought were possible.
-This is something I’ve carried through to Circle In, and I love helping women every day better navigate their career and parental leave experience, and juggling work and family life.
+This is something I’ve carried through to Circle In, and I love helping parents every day better navigate their career and parental leave experience, and juggling work and family life.

 What inspired you to start Circle In?